orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 The Lego RCX, combined with the Lego Robotics Construction Kit that it was sold with in retail, brought many people who had though they had grown out of Lego back to buying and using Lego.
 Mindstorms also brought many others into building robotics.

-The RCX has been used in schools and extra-curricular childrens clubs, including one I ran myself from 2004 to 2005.
+The RCX has been used in schools and extra-curricular children's clubs, including one I ran myself from 2004 to 2005.
 Mindstorms can be used to teach children engineering principles, mechanical concepts, control engineering and programming, about the use of sensors and motors and many other useful lessons.
 Lego is also great fun to tinker with.

 <!-- ignore for now - but links to other articles to convert
 ## Related Articles